wang-q/genomes/groups/Pseudomonas.md

 Another recent [paper](https://doi.org/10.1099/ijsem.0.005542) proposed that an outlier clade of P. aeruginosa (containing PA7) split into a new species, Pseudomonas paraeruginosa.

+Similarly, a recent [paper](https://doi.org/10.1016/j.syapm.2021.126289) suggested that some species of Pseudomonas should be transferred to Halopseudomonas and Stutzerimonas.

 ### List all ranks

 ```shell